 - Make solar energy available to all bundled customers, regardless of property ownership, income level and credit rating, above and beyond SDG&E's RPS compliance requirements; - 2.
-Facilitate a new market for solar providers;

-- 3. Maintain non-participant rate indifference; - 4.
-Protect consumers;
+Facilitate a new market for solar providers; - 3.
+Maintain non-participant rate indifference; - 4.
+Protect consumers; - 5.
+Minimize costly grid impacts; and

-- 5. Minimize costly grid impacts; and - 6.
-Allow for market feedback to develop future innovative community solar projects based on solar provider and customer participation.
+6. Allow for market feedback to inform the SunRate program's future expansion to levels contemplated by SB 43 and to develop other future innovative community solar projects based on solar provider and customer participation.